thisdougb/thisdougb.github.io/_posts/2016-07-09-Avoiding-Bloated-Roles-In-Ansible.md

 My webserver role really feels too big to be reusable for my api servers.
 I think this is the crux of many messy Ansible environments in large sites, you're trying to do what Ansible tells you but it turns out less than good.

-I also think Ansible Inc started out with the right intentions, but as Ansible has become successful it's outgrown the original meaning of *role*.
 But....what if we change the word role for *component*?

 Look at your hand.